lqueryvg/sud/README.md

 ### CellGroup

-A grouping of 9 cells in a row, column or box.
+A CellGroup is a grouping of 9 cells in a row, column or box.
 The Cell Group is given a name, eg. 'Row0', 'Col3' or 'Box03'.
 For boxes, the name includes the row and col number of the top-left cell in the box.

 Every cell is a member of exactly 3 cell groups: a row, a column and a box.